Authority of Experience (Coats)

 Here is Thomas Aquinas:

-"Accordingly, since it is not possible in the female sex to signify eminence of degree, for a woman is in the state of subjection, it follows that she cannot receive the sacrament of Order."
+"Accordingly, since it is not possible in the female sex to signify eminence of degree, for a woman is in the state of subjection, it follows that she cannot receive the sacrament of Order."and

 "If it were not for some [divine] power that wanted the feminine sex to exist, the birth of a woman would be just another accident, such as that of other monsters... the image of God is found in man, and not in woman: for man is the beginning and end of woman; as God is the beginning and end of every creature."
-(3)
+(3)And we hear this from the Canon Theologian of the Diocese of Fort Worth:

 "Just as the biological differences between men and women express themselves in the physiological and spiritual, so the anthropological differences express themselves in economics and politics.
 Be they single or married, women get together and talk mostly about clothes and shopping; men talk about sports or ways we should resolve the war in Iraq; Women are the economists and men the politicians.
 By nature women are practical, men are idealists."
-[See Note 4]
+[See Note 4]What has been maintained by the tradition is an idea of men and women’s utter biological and characterological distinctiveness.
+It is perceived to be a fixed difference -- by divine decree -- understood as ineradicably ontological.

 Scripture does indeed bless marriage between a man and a woman, seemingly "opposites."
 And it can be held that marriage is thus for procreative purposes (Genesis 1:28), which, of course, then eliminates homosexuals unless they can transform themselves into heterosexuals.